(updated February 2014)

 Now, for a thorough Spring clean or for a more generally grimy shower, things might need to go a bit further than this.
 Especially if you have several people – including kids – using the same bathroom.
 So when I gave the shower a thorough Spring clean recently, I used the Norwex “scrubby” cloth.
 It was particularly good on my slate floor tiles, but I used it for everything.

 But the scrubby didn’t quite do it for the grout.
 To clean the grout I still recommend the old standby, an old toothbrush that is not going in anyone’s mouth again.
 If your grout warrants it, use it with a homemade cream cleanser.
 There are a few different recipes for cream cleansers, and normally I would use a dishwashing liquid based one, but on my Spring Clean Day I didn’t have enough dishwashing liquid left.
-So I used a liquid soap base instead which worked a treat.
+So I used a liquid soap base instead which worked a treat, though didn’t store as well.

 Here are two recipes for DIY cream cleanser